Carnival of Venice

-The carnival traces its origins to the Middle Ages, existing for several centuries until it was abolished in 1797.
+The Carnival traces its origins to the Middle Ages, existing for several centuries until it was abolished in 1797.
 The tradition was revived in 1979, and the modern event now attracts approximately 3 million visitors annually.

 History

-According to legend, the Carnival of Venice began after the military victory of the Venetian Republic over the Patriarch of Aquileia, Ulrico di Treven in the year 1162.
-In honour of this victory, the people started to dance and gather in St Mark's Square.
+According to legend, the Carnival of Venice began after the military victory of the Venetian Republic over the patriarch of Aquileia, Ulrich II, in the year 1162.
+In honour of this, the people started to dance and gather in St Mark's Square.
 Apparently, this festival started in that period and became official during the Renaissance.
-In the 17th century, the Baroque carnival preserved the prestigious image of Venice in the world.
+In the 17th century, the Baroque Carnival preserved the prestigious image of Venice in the world.
 It was very famous during the 18th century.
 It encouraged licence and pleasure, but it was also used to protect Venetians from present and future anguish.
-However, under the rule of the Holy Roman Emperor and later Emperor of Austria, Francis II, the festival was outlawed entirely in 1797 and the use of masks became strictly forbidden.
+However, under the rule of Emperor Francis II, the festival was outlawed entirely in 1797 and the use of masks became strictly forbidden.
 It reappeared gradually in the 19th century, but only for short periods and above all for private feasts, where it became an occasion for artistic creations.

 After a long absence, the Carnival returned in 1979.
 The Italian government decided to bring back the history and culture of Venice and sought to use the traditional Carnival as the centrepiece of its efforts.
 The redevelopment of the masks began as the pursuit of some Venetian college students for the tourist trade.
 Since then, approximately 3 million visitors have been coming to Venice every year for the Carnival.
 One of the most important events is the contest for la maschera più bella ("the most beautiful mask"), which is judged by a panel of international costume and fashion designers.
 Since 2007 the winners have been: